forgetfulskybro/Mod-Manager/README.md

 A new version of the Mod Manager has been released.
-This new version uses Tkinker which is a UI toolkit for Python.
+This new version uses Tkinter which is a UI toolkit for Python.
-Can be found in the [Tkinker Manager folder](https://github.com/forgetfulskybro/Mod-Manager/tree/main/Tkinker%20Manager).
+Can be found in the [Tkinter Manager folder](https://github.com/forgetfulskybro/Mod-Manager/tree/main/Tkinter%20Manager).